jinpark-pro/developInSwiftFundamentals/README.md

 - For this, you can build a view to list all the alarms and present different modal views when the user selects a preexisting alarm or needs to create a new one.
 The flowchart below illustrates the navigation hierarchy and overall workflow of this hypothetical app.

   - <img src="./resources/example_workflow.png" alt="Example Workflow" width="400" />

+#### Lab - Pizza Delivery

+- **Objective**

+  - The objective of this lab is to practice designing simple and intuitive workflows and navigation hierarchies.
+You’ll use what you’ve learned about design principles to plan out the navigation hierarchy and flow for a hypothetical pizza delivery app.

+- **Step 1 Place Your Order**

+  - Take a look at a few popular e-commerce apps to get a good idea of purchase and checkout processes.
+  - Whether in Keynote, in Pages, or on paper, create a flowchart that outlines the navigation hierarchy for your pizza delivery app.
+The ordering process should allow the user to view the menu, order a pizza, create a custom pizza, and proceed to their cart.

+- **Step 2 Check Out**

+  - In addition to thinking through the ordering process, you’ll need to think about the checkout process.
+Again, look at some of your favorite e-commerce websites or apps to see how they handle checking out.
+You don’t have to actually buy anything — just go far enough that you get a good sense of navigation hierarchy and workflow.
+  - Once a customer has finished selecting or creating their pizza in your pizza delivery app, what will they do next?
+Design the navigation hierarchy for checking out, and add it to your flowchart.
+  - Determine how the app will flow from ordering the pizza to the checkout process.
+Can a customer leave the ordering navigation hierarchy and still view their cart?
+Is the cart accessible only after going through the ordering process?
+Design what you think is best for the user — and for a successful pizza business.

+- **Step 3 Other Useful Features**

+  - Are there other steps you think might be essential to a pizza delivery app?
+If so, think of the simplest way to include them and add them to your flowchart.

+- Congratulations!
+This sort of practice will help you create user-friendly workflows as you start designing your own apps.
+If you created your flowchart on paper, take a picture of it so you can save it to your project folder.
+If you created it on the computer, be sure to save the file.